• The EV Universe

 • Thread: Lucid Air in about 13 different videos celebrating 94th National Day of the Kingdom of Saudi Arabia, videos from districts to ministries and authorities (link).
 Feels like a native 🇸🇦 company doesn’t it.
 I guess there’s plenty of reason for that, now with 60%+ of the company owned by Saudi’s PIF.

 • If you saw the 10/10 robotaxi event teaser from Tesla and was wondering what it means… I figured a part of it out (link).
 It’s the one event I’d fly to the US for if I could… but I wasn’t invited.
-So I gues 5 am livestream from Europe it is.
+So I guess 5 am livestream from Europe it is.

 CHARGING